lovettchris/lovettchris.github.io/docs/posts/tower_garden/index.md

 this awesome [hydroponic system built by Kyle Gabriel](https://kylegabriel.com/projects/2020/06/automated-hydroponic-system-build.html).

-So that's my target, first step I wanted is to get a really nice pH sensor that Kyle chose for his system.
-I also wanted to use my [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) with the [Ethernet Kit](https://www.pjrc.com/store/ethernet_kit.html) because it can do both, talk to the sensor, and act as a little wired TCP server on my local network.
+So that's my target, the most useful thing to start with is automated pH sensing.
+Karl chose really nice pH sensor from Atlas Scientific for his system so I got the same one from Amazon.
+I also wanted to use my [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) with the [Ethernet Kit](https://www.pjrc.com/store/ethernet_kit.html) because it can talk directly to the sensor over UART, and serve up a nice little HTTP server on my local network.

 Getting it hooked up was easy, just drop the sensor in the tank: